Grievance Policy and Procedures for Graduate Students

 - If the chair of the sub-committee determines that a grievance on its face properly should be heard by another body, the chair will recommend that the Vice Provost send the grievance to the appropriate hearing body without further proceedings in Graduate Studies.
 The Vice Provost of Graduate Studies will send a copy of the referral to the complainant(s) and any responding parties.

 - If not previously attempted, prior to scheduling a hearing, the parties shall participate in mediation of the dispute unless either party waives mediation.
 Mediation shall be governed by USRR 6.2.3.

-- If mediation is not successful, the mediator will notify the Dean, the sub-committee chair, and the parties that mediation has terminated.
+- If mediation is not successful, the mediator will notify the Vice Provost, the sub-committee chair, and the parties that mediation has terminated.
 If mediation is not successful, or if it is waived by either party, the grievance sub-committee will schedule a hearing no later than 30 calendar days from the written submission of the complaint.
 The 30-day period may be extended for good cause as determined by the chair of the committee.
 The 30-day period shall be suspended during the mediation process.
 The hearing will be closed unless all parties agree that it shall be public.

 - All parties may represent themselves or be represented by an advisor or counsel of their choice.

 - Each party has the right to introduce all relevant testimony and documents if the documents have been provided with the complaint or response.

 - Each party shall be entitled to question the other party’s witnesses.
 The committee may question all witnesses.